trinodb/trino/presto-docs/src/main/sphinx/admin/properties.rst

     * **Type:** ``string``
     * **No default value.** Must be set when spilling is enabled

-    Directory where spilled content will be written.
+    Directory where spilled content is written.
 It can be a comma separated list to spill simultaneously to multiple directories, which helps to utilize multiple drives installed in the system.